toddmotto/angularjs-styleguide/README.md

 	```

 	Note:
-	- The `$http` service, its methods and URL paths are not referenced directly.
+	- The `$http` service and the URL paths are not referenced directly.

-	- Logic in controllers is used only to bind the appropriate data to the controller object,
+	- Logic in controllers is used only to bind the appropriate data to the controller object.

 	*Why?*
 	- Logic may be reused by multiple controllers when placed within a service and exposed via a function.
 	- Logic in a service can more easily be isolated in a unit test, while the calling logic in the controller can be easily mocked.
 	- Removes dependencies and hides implementation details from the controller.

-  - **Keep controllers focused and do not reuse**: Define a controller for a view, and try not to reuse the controller for other views.
-Instead, move reusable logic to factories and keep the controller simple and focused on its view.
+  - **Keep controllers focused and do not reuse**: Instead of using one controller for multiple views, keep the controller simple and focused and move reusable logic into services.

 	*Why?*

-	- Reusing controllers with several views is brittle and good end-to-end (e2e) test coverage is required to ensure stability across large applications.
+	- Reusing controllers with several views is brittle and requires good end-to-end (e2e) test coverage to ensure stability across large applications.

-  - **Assign controllers in route definitions instead of template**
+  - **Assign controllers in route definitions instead of templates**

 	 ```javascript
 	 /* avoid */